Main Content

 Use Bus Object to Specify Data Types

-If you create a bus object, you can use it to specify the data type of the bus signal and the tunable initial condition structure.
+If you create a bus object, you can use it to specify the data type of each element and the tunable initial condition structure.
 Before code generation, the Simulink.Parameter object casts the values of the structure fields to the data types of the signal elements.
 For basic information about creating bus objects and using them in models, see Specify Bus Properties with Bus Objects.

 Open the example model and configure it to show the generated names of blocks.